Anish-Shobith/python/Readme.md

 # Python Virtual Env is recommended for all projects in here

-## Install the modules before you begin start using.
+## Install the modules before you start using the code.